- Open Access

 Factors influencing the disposal methods of pesticide containers by cocoa farmers

-Multinomial regression results on factors influencing the disposal methods of pesticide containers by farmers
+Table 6 presents the result of the multinomial logit regression on factors influencing the disposal methods of pesticide containers by cocoa farmers.

 Gender and FBO significantly influenced on-farm disposal method.
 This implies that the probability of a male farmer leaving a pesticide container on the farm is higher than a female counterpart.
 FBO also had a negative relationship with on-farm disposal of pesticide containers.
 This implies that the probability of a farmer leaving a pesticide container on the farm decreases with membership of FBO.
 Gender, farming experience and age were statistically significant at 1, 5, and 5 %, respectively for burning as a disposal method.